FailAcademy/learning/adp-vancouver/_lessons/week-01/03-async-javascript.md

 ## Learning Objectives

-- Understand and be able to differentiate async, parallel and concurrent code.
 - Explain the JavaScript "event loop", and how it interprets the code we write.
 - Distinguish between blocking and non-blocking code.
 - Understand the syntactic and semantic implications of "Callback Hell"